 Affordable Care Act Marketplace Health Insurance

-That's why Casazza got marketplace health insurance.
+That's why Casazza got his coverage from the health insurance marketplace.
 He is semi-retired, works freelance on his website Fifth Wheel Physical Therapist, and is co-owner of Travel Therapy Mentor.
-The fact that he works only part time and keeps his expenses low means he meets the income requirements for government subsidies.
+The fact that he works only part-time and keeps his expenses low means he meets the income requirements for government subsidies.

 Compared to private health insurance, Casazza pays much lower premiums using a marketplace plan.
 In 2020, the average subsidy amount for a marketplace insurance plan was $492/month, while the average plan cost was $576 a month.